 Israel should also ease restrictions on imports into and exports out of Gaza.
 Israel, citing security concerns, restricts a long list of goods from entering the West Bank and an even larger list from entering Gaza.
 These goods are commonly called "dual-use" items.
-64 Careful re-examination of the most recent version of this list 65 is in order, perhaps by a joint committee of Israeli, Palestinian, and U.S. officials, with the aim of further opening Gaza to the world.
-The list includes such basic items as castor oil or wooden planks wider than 1 x 5 cm.
-66 One possibility might be using the West Bank list as a basis for the Gaza one.
+Careful re-examination of the most recent version of this list is in order, perhaps by a joint committee of Israeli, Palestinian, and U.S. officials, with the aim of further opening Gaza to the world.
+The list includes such basic items as castor oil or wooden planks wider than $1 \times 5$ cm.
+One possibility might be using the West Bank list as a basis for the Gaza one.
 Predictably and transparently easing restrictions on imports to Gaza could greatly boost economic output and thus incomes.

 Gaza's farmers, producers, and businesspeople face two key challenges when it comes to exports: restrictions and lack of predictability.
 Restrictions blatantly shut down the economy.
-But unpredictability does deep harm too - it can cause vegetables to rot at the crossings into Israel , leading to major financial losses to farmers, and it causes other producers not to invest in their businesses.
+But unpredictability does deep harm too - it can cause vegetables to rot at the crossings into Israel, leading to major financial losses to farmers, and it causes other producers not to invest in their businesses.
 For Gaza's economy to function, it needs not only to be allowed to export, but to be predictably and transparently allowed to do so.
 Currently, Gaza can export tomatoes, eggplants, textiles, and furniture to Israel - and, surprisingly, scrap metal.
-Though it should be the highest security risk item since it cannot be scanned, scrap metal has recently been allowed for export so that Israel can meet an international quota for recycled metals.67 total of 228 truckloads of goods was recorded (of which 92 went to the West Bank), rising to 2,132 in 2016 (of which 1,295 went to the West Bank) and further rising to 2,621 in 2017 (of which 1,970 went to the West Bank).69 Ninety-four percent of what Gaza sent to the West Bank was agricultural in nature, while 60 percent of its international exports were.
-Gaza's agricultural exports in the first half of 2018 are down 17 percent from 2017 to just over \$10 million,70, a remarkably paltry figure compared with Gaza's potential.
+Though it should be the highest security risk item since it cannot be scanned, scrap metal has recently been allowed for export so that Israel can meet an international quota for recycled metals.

+Gaza can export a broad variety of agricultural products to both the West Bank and abroad.
+Additionally, textiles, furniture, leather, stationery, and glassware can be sent to the West Bank.
+Overall, the Gaza Strip's exports are measured in truckloads per year.
+These figures grew steadily from 2014 through 2017.
+In 2014, a total of 228 truckloads of goods was recorded (of which 92 went to the West Bank), rising to 2,132 in 2016 (of which 1,295 went to the West Bank) and further rising to 2,621 in 2017 (of which 1,970 went to the West Bank).70 Ninety-four percent of what Gaza sent to the West Bank was agricultural in nature, while 60 percent of its international exports were.
+Gaza's agricultural exports in the first half of 2018 are down 17 percent from 2017 to just over \$10 million, 71 a remarkably paltry figure compared with Gaza's potential.
 About 80 percent of Gaza's exports go to the West Bank and about 8 percent to Israel.
 The remainder goes mostly to Arab countries.
-Gaza's trade for the first half of 2018 was down 17 percent from the same time in 2017.71 Israel can and should ease restrictions on Gaza's exports to Israel, the West Bank, and the wider world.
+Gaza's trade for the first half of 2018 was down 17 percent from the same time in 2017.72 Israel can and should ease restrictions on Gaza's exports to Israel, the West Bank, and the wider world.
 Further, to allow business to properly invest in export businesses, this opening needs to be permanent and transparent.